nextpulse/slate/source/index.html.md

 For example, you may want to fetch data for the same user from Coinbase and Binance.
 For your app, you will associate your app's user with the same <code>User</code> object id.

 Data for a <code>User</code> are stored in our system for computational purposes.
 You may delete it at any time.
 One advantage of it being in our system is that we can minimize requests to external sources (for example, throttles on exchanges).
-It will also provide a faster response to requests, as there is minimal recalculation.
+It will also provide faster responses to requests, as there is minimal recalculation.